 A 7/32 diameter inch brass rod is used for the shaft.
 One end is threaded to the 6-32 thread size of the disk fabricated above.

-The shaft when mounted not only act as a pointer, but also stabilizes the balance when it rests on its fulcrum.
+The shaft when mounted not only acts as a pointer, but also stabilizes the balance when it rests on its fulcrum.

 This black pointer was salvaged from my box of antique clock parts.
 It is one of the hands from a clock face.
 I used it as the pointer end of the shaft.

-Here the pointer has been mounted to the pointer shaft.
+The pointer has been mounted to the pointer shaft in these pictures.

-The picture above shows the brass mounting piece for the number scale I made earlier.
+The brass mounting piece for the number scale I made earlier removed for further work.
 The scale has been removed so I can drill holes in the ends of this mount.
-These holes will are used for attaching mounting clips.
+These holes will be used for attaching mounting clips.

 The mounting clips are made from small 1/4 inch brass pieces machined to the correct size.